Long Branch Racetrack: History

 Abraham "Abe" Orpen and Thomas Hare, operators of the Dufferin Park Racetrack in Toronto, began construction on the new Long Branch track on June 26, 1924, under the supervision of Thomas Clarke.
 Construction of the half-mile turf track was completed in time for a seven-day meet beginning on September 6, 1924.
 Over 400 horses were in eight new stables with fifteen jockeys and 55 owners represented.
 The land for the track cost CA$150,000 and the track facilities, including a 10,000-seat grandstand, cost CA$250,000.
 The first day was a big success as 10,000 attended.
 An additional one-mile-long turf track was added in November 1924.
 The track operated two seven-day horse-racing meets annually, one in June and another in the fall.
 Located on a rail line, special trains were run to the track from downtown Toronto.

 A dispute erupted between Orpen and the Government of Ontario.
 To operate the track, Orpen had applied to the Government of Canada to incorporate the Long Branch Racing Association which would operate the track.
 The letters patent were published in the Canada Gazette on September 6, the day the track held its first races in a meet of seven races a day for seven days.
 The Government of Ontario immediately attempted to shut down the track, while also collecting a percentage of the wagers placed at the track.
-The Attorney-General of Ontario, W. F. Nickle claimed that the Canadian government had granted the license without consulting him first.
+The Attorney-General of Ontario, W. F. Nickle claimed that the Canadian government had granted the licence without consulting him first.
 Nickle declared the letters patent received by Orpen to be invalid because they were for athletic purposes only, meaning that betting was illegal.

 The case went to trial where the Crown argued that the letters of incorporation for the Long Branch Racing Association made no mention of horse-racing.
 The defence readily admitted that the track had accepted wagers and paid a percentage of wagers and an amusement tax to Ontario.
 Long Branch lost the case and was fined $249, but announced that they would continue with their next set of races in October 1924.
 Orpen then filed for another charter with the Canadian government for the October races.
 Orpen filed an appeal of the conviction but lost.
 Orpen also applied for a racing charter with the Ontario government and a return of the money that the Ontario government had collected, which he failed to get returned.
 Orpen next filed a suit in December 1924, claiming the Government of Ontario had wrongfully collected a tax on the wagering.